Escabeche

 Escabeche is the name for several dishes in Spanish, French, Portuguese, Italian, Filipino and Hispanic American cuisines, consisting of marinated fish, meat or vegetables, cooked or pickled in an acidic sauce (usually with vinegar), and flavored with paprika, citrus, and other spices.

 In Spain and throughout the Americas, many variations exist, including frying the main ingredient before marinating it.
 Escabeche of seafood, fish, chicken, rabbit, pork, and vegetables are common in Spain, the Caribbean and Portugal.
 Eggplant escabeche is common in Argentina.

 Terminology

-The Spanish and Portuguese word escabeche originates from Andalusi Arabic (spoken in Muslim Iberia) and ultimately Persian.
-It is derived from al-skepaj (السكباج), the name of a popular meat dish cooked in a sweet-and-sour sauce, usually containing vinegar and honey or date molasses.
+The Spanish and Portuguese word escabeche originates from Andalusi Arabic (spoken in Muslim Iberia) es-scabéŷ (السّْكَبِاجْ), ultimately rooted in Persian skebaj/sikbaj (سكباج), the name of a popular meat dish cooked in a sweet-and-sour sauce, usually containing vinegar and honey or date molasses.
 This technique spread throughout the former Portuguese and Spanish Empires and is particularly common in Latin America and the Philippines.